-The month of October 2013 is truly an exciting period of time in Singapore’s jewelry industry.
+The month of October is truly an exciting period of time for Singapore’s jewelry industry.
 If you haven’t heard of the news yet, the world’s most valuable necklace (Guinness World Records 2013) is on sale at the Singapore Jewel Fest 2013.

 Created by US based international jeweler Mouawad, the L’Incomparable necklace is a masterpiece of art and exquisiteness.
 The center stone is the world’s largest internally flawless diamond at 407.48 carats.
 To put the size into perspective, this natural fancy deep yellow shield step-cut diamond is like the size of an egg.

 Mounted in an 18K rose gold setting, the necklace is made up of 90 other white diamonds with a carat total weight of about 230 carats.
 If you have $55 million to spare, this necklace could be yours!

 In its 10th year running, the Singapore JewelFest is an annual event that sees exhibitors and jewelry houses around the world take part in.
 From upcoming local brands to renowned jewelers from New York and Italy, jewelry worth more than $250 million is being showcased this year.